michaelmarty/UniDec/readme.md

 Added **Ctrl+C to copy out images from plots**.
 You should be able to paste these into other applications.

+Added **Example Data**, which can be quickly loaded from the File menu.
+You can also add data to this by dropping your own files in the Example Data folder.
+It works in the same was as the custom presets.

 Added **Data Reduction** data processing feature in UniDec for removing noise from large data sets.
 Basically, you set a percentage of the data you want to remove.
 UniDec then finds what intensity threshold is required to remove that much and takes out all data below that threshold.

 Added **UniChrom** for quick viewing of chromatogram TICs.
 You can open mzML or Thermo .Raw files directly.
 Waters .Raw files can be opened by dragging and dropping it in the main window.

+Added more functionality for UltraMeta.

 Added drag and drop for _conf.dat files to UniDec to more easily import settings.